-We would like to thank Professor Shin'ichi Fukuda, Faculty of Economics, University of Tokyo, and staff at the International Department and the Institute for Monetary and Economic Studies (IMES) of the Bank of Japan for their valuable comments.
-Furthermore, we would like to express our appreciation to Ryoji Koike in Research Division I of IMES for his help with data on trade between Japan and East Asia.
-The opinions and inevitable errors contained in this paper are purely those of the authors, and do not represent the official views of either the Bank of Japan or IMES.
+We would like to thank Professor Shin'ichi Fukuda, Faculty of Economics, University of Tokyo, and staff at the International Department and the Institute for Monetary and Economic Studies of the Bank of Japan for their valuable comments.
+Furthermore, we would like to express our appreciation to Mr. Ryouji Koike in Research Division I of the Institute for Monetary and Economic Studies for his help with data on trade between Japan and East Asia.
+The opinions and inevitable errors contained in this paper are purely those of the authors, and do not represent the official views of either the Bank of Japan or the Institute of Monetary and Economic Studies.